SublimeText/CoffeeScript/README.md

 {
 	/*
 		The directories you would like to include in $PATH environment variable.
-		Use this if your node installation is at a seperate location and getting errors such as `cannot find node executable`
+		Use this if your node installation is at a separate location and getting errors such as `cannot find node executable`

 		example:
 		"envPATH": "/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin"